 What are Growth Factors and How do Growth Factors Work?

-Growth Factors (GFs) or Platelet Rich Plasma (PRP) Injections1 are used in Regenerative Medicine to stimulate healing using one’s own stem cells.
+Growth Factors (GFs) or Platelet Rich Plasma (PRP) Injections1 are used in Regenerative Medicine to stimulate healing.
 GFs can be obtained from amniotic fluid, placental tissue, or your own blood.
 Amniotic products contain anywhere from 4-8x more GFs then your own PRP.
 The amnion-derived GFs can be injected directly into the injured site (e.g, joints) using an ultrasound guided technique to ensure proper placement.
 These proteins then stimulate repair and regeneration at the site, offering the patient pain relief and quicker healing rates.
 It also promotes angiogenesis (new capillary formation) to make it easier for cells to get to the damaged area.
 In most cases, 1-3 injections are required.

 Examples of GFs found in amniotic products include: